 Childproof locks and blind cord ties

 Windows and doors present an obvious hazard so ensure you have childproof locks on all of them.

 If you have window blinds then it is very important to keep the blind cords tied up and out of reach of children because they pose a dangerous strangulation hazard to small children if they are left hanging loose.

 It isn’t only the risk of opening doors but also the risk of them closing and trapping little fingers, so it is important to use door slam stoppers on internal doors wherever possible to minimise this risk.

 Bath time is great fun for splashing around with your little one, but sadly around 500 children are admitted to hospital every year as a result of burns and scalds from hot bathwater, and a further 2000 attend A&E with the majority under 5 years old.

 Invest in a bath thermometer that will tell you the temperature of the water before your little one gets in.
 Use your elbow to test the water rather than your hand as a child’s skin is more sensitive than an adults.
 What feels fine to your hand could scald a young child.

 Be careful of radiators or towel rails in bathrooms as these can get very hot.
 Towel rails often operate independently from the rest of your central heating so it can be easy to forget they are switched on.

 Never leave your child in the bath unattended

-Burns are not the only potential injury in a bathroom, children can drown in just 3cm of water.
+Burns are not the only potential injury in a bathroom.
+It’s important to remember that children can drown in just 3cm of water.
 Never leave your child unattended in the bath and always ensure that toiletries, sharp objects such as razors, and cleaning products are kept out of reach in a locked cupboard or drawer to prevent poisoning.